ParaCoToUl/noarr-pipelines/docs/hub.md

 ## Committing links

-When you create a new link, if it is not a peeking link, it has a second boolean argument called `autocommit`.
+When we create a new link, if it is not a peeking link, it has a second boolean argument called `autocommit`.
 The producing, consuming and modifying links are special in that they perform an operation that changes the state of the hub (adding, removing or modifying a chunk).
-But you sometimes might want to have a producing link, that does not produce always.
+But we sometimes might want to have a producing link, that does not produce always.
 Or a consuming link that sometimes does not consume.
 That is why we define the term *committing* a link.
 The link tries to perform an action.
 If that action was indeed performed, the link was *committed*.

 An example would be producing chunks from a file for which we do not know the size.
 We might try to produce a new chunk but we reach the end of file at that point.
 Therefore we do not commit the producing link, since we did not even use it.